 Imperial instability was another contributor to European tensions.
 Critical problems in the Ottoman Empire also affected the balance of power in eastern Europe.
 Described by satirists as the ‘Sick Man of Europe’, the Ottoman sultanate was in rapid political, military and economic decline by the second half of the 1800s.
 The Ottomans were defeated in several wars including the Crimean War (1853-56), Russo-Turkish War (1877-78) and First Balkans War (1912-13).
 These defeats, along with rising nationalism and revolutions in Ottoman-controlled regions, resulted in gradual but significant losses of territory.
 With the Ottoman Empire shrinking and at risk of complete collapse, Europe’s other imperial powers clamoured to secure territory or influence in the region.
 Austria-Hungary hoped to expand into the Balkans; Russia moved to limit Austrian expansion while securing access to the Black Sea; Germany wanted to ensure the security and completion of its Berlin-to-Baghdad railway.
 Britain and France also had colonial and trade interests in the region.
 The ‘Eastern question’ – the issue of what would happen in eastern Europe as the Ottomans withdrew – was an important talking point of the late 19th century.
 These developments drew the Great Powers of Europe into the Balkan sphere, creating opportunities for rivalry and increased tensions.

-1. Imperialism is when a powerful nation-state seizes territories outside its own borders, transforming and governing them as colonies.
+1. Imperialism is a system where a powerful nation-state seizes or controls territories outside its own borders.
+These territories are claimed and governed as colonies.

-2. Several European nations had empires in the late 19th century, though the British Empire was by far the largest of these.
+2. Several European nations maintained empires in the decades before World War I. The British Empire was by far the largest, spanning around one-quarter of the globe at one point.

-3. This period saw a race to acquire the last territories open for colonisation.
-Much of this occurred in Africa, where Britain, France and Germany all competed for new colonial possessions.
+3. The pre-war period saw European powers scramble to acquire the new colonial possessions.
+Much of this occurred in Africa, where Britain, France and Germany all vied for land and control.

-5. The deterioration of another imperial power, the Ottoman Empire, attracted the attention of European powers, who sought territory, influence or access in the Balkans and eastern Europe.
+5. The decline of another imperial power, the Ottoman Empire, attracted the attention of European powers, who sought territory, influence or access in the Balkans and eastern Europe.

 This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
 To reference this page, use the following citation: